 Michael Keithley, CIO at Creative Artists Agency (CAA), a literary and talent agency in Beverly Hills, CA, has felt the negative effects of sluggish archiving.
 Keithley and his staff were spending hours--even days--retrieving audio and video clips for the agency's clients.
 "It was so time consuming," says Keithley.
 "We really needed an archiving strategy."

-Keithley found a solution that was "nothing short of magic" by combining KVS' Enterprise Vault Archiving Framework with EMC's Centera storage system and its single-instance
+Keithley found a solution that was "nothing short of magic" by combining KVS' Enterprise Vault Archiving Framework with EMC's Centera storage system and its single-instance store capabilities.
+CAA's e-mail and file systems are now archived into the Enterprise Vault Repository, where the data is indexed and found quickly.
+The files are then stored in their original format on the Centera box.

 "Even though CAA is not a public company, and not held to regulations like Sarbanes-Oxley, we hold ourselves to stay compliant," says Keithley.
 But many organizations face stringent NASD and SEC rules on the retention of records.
 Addamark Technologies Inc., San Francisco, specializes in data management systems that archive log files using a compression technology that saves time and space.
 Addamark's clients are banks dealing with increasing regulations on how their log data is archived.